Cell Phones Are a Public Nuisance!

 Case in Point

-I have worked in retail for twenty-nine years.
+I have worked in retail for thirty-one years.
 Oh, how I pine for the good ol' days when cell phones were nowhere to be seen.
 But, alas, those days will never--ever--ever come again.

-Working for a retail giant for a quarter of a century has finally reduced me to this--loudly ranting and raving about public cell phone use to whoever will listen!
+Working for a retail giant over a quarter of a century has finally reduced me to this--loudly ranting and raving about public cell phone use to whoever will listen!

 Restaurant Gives a Discount for Leaving Cell Phone at the Door